 EU ADVANCED SIGNATURE ATTACHMENT for DOCUSIGN SIGNATURE

-“Archiving Policy” means all legal, functional, operational, technical, and security rules that Customer must establish, implement, and respect for the management of Signer identification.
+“Archiving Policy” means all legal, functional, operational, technical, and security rules that Customer must establish, implement, and respect for the management of Signer Identification and Certificate of Completion.

-“Delegated Registration Authority” (or “DRA”) means any entity expressly designated by the RA in order to perform all or part of RA tasks in accordance with the applicable Certificate Policy and Registration Policy.
+“Delegated Registration Authority” (or “DRA”) means any entity expressly designated by the RA in order to perform all or part of RA tasks in accordance with the applicable Registration Policy.

 “DocuSign France” means DocuSign France SAS, an Affiliate of DocuSign.